When And Where

 Jack attack

 I’m throwing this one in there just for me.
-I can remember over the years of fishing the mullet run, one of the most fun things to do is throwing poppers for big jacks that are smashing baits.
+Over the years fishing the mullet run, one of the most fun things to do is throw big poppers for big jacks that are smashing baits.
 Fish them as aggressively as possible, make as much noise as possible.
 You will get the most incredible eats and they pull like freight trains.
+Focus on seawalls on the intercostal and pods of mullet getting attacked.

 The sun helps